pfiterman/pfiterman/README.md

 ➡️ I have an unwavering passion for the field I have chosen — Software Development<br>
 ➡️ I am a fast-learner, perpetual problem-solver, and avid tech enthusiast<br>
 ➡️ I have been on a dynamic career journey, developing both web and desktop solutions<br>
-➡️ I have hands-on experience with PHP, C#, React and SQL, working with databases including SQL Server, Oracle, MySQL, and PostgreSQL.<br>
+➡️ I have hands-on experience with React, PHP, C#, and SQL<br>
+➡️ I have experience working with various databases, including SQL Server, Oracle, MySQL, and PostgreSQL<br>
 ➡️ I am actively expanding my expertise in leading frontend frameworks, including React, Angular, and Vue.<br><br>

 ## 🌐 Socials: